Skip to content

 scion harness-config reset gemini

-Templates and harness-configs can define skills — reusable instruction snippets that are automatically merged and mounted into the appropriate harness-specific directory during agent provisioning.
+Templates can define skills — reusable, harness-agnostic instruction snippets that are automatically mounted into the appropriate harness-specific directory during agent provisioning.

-When an agent is created, Scion collects skills from both the template and the harness-config, then mounts them into the correct location for the harness:
+When an agent is created, Scion collects skills from each template in the chain and mounts them into the correct location for the harness:

 HarnessSkills Directory